sencha-dev/powkit/README.md

 This was created due to the lack of a Kawpow verification library in native Go.
-Since the DAG generation component of Kawpow varies only slightly from Ethash, `go-etchash` was generalized to handle the different requirements of DAG generation and implemented the native algorithm for Kawpow.
+Since the DAG generation component of Kawpow varies only slightly from Ethash, `go-etchash` was generalized to handle the different requirements of DAG generation and updated to implement Kawpow.
+Some more significant changes have been made, such as memory mapping the L1 cache for the Kawpow DAG.
 Before `go-pow`, the only clean solution for Kawpow hashing was using the RPC call `getkawpowhash` from the full node.